The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Experimental: MenHibrix Formulation 3 Group - Subjects were primed with MenHibrix formulation 3 co-administered with Infanrix Penta and Prevenar according to a 2-4-6 months of age schedule, and received a polysaccharide challenge dose (1/5th dose of MenACWY polysaccharide vaccine co-administered with 10 µg dose of plain PRP) at 12 months of age.

-Active Comparator: Menjugate Group - Subjects were primed with Menjugate co-administered with Infanrix Penta and ActiHIB according to a 2-4-6 months of age schedule, and received a polysaccharide challenge dose (1/5th dose of MenACWY polysaccharide vaccine co-administered with 10 µg dose of plain PRP) at 12 months of age.
+Active comparator: Menjugate Group - Subjects were primed with Menjugate co-administered with Infanrix Penta and ActiHIB according to a 2-4-6 months of age schedule, and received a polysaccharide challenge dose (1/5th dose of MenACWY polysaccharide vaccine co-administered with 10 µg dose of plain PRP) at 12 months of age.

-Active Comparator: ActHIB Group - Subjects were primed with ActHIB co-administered with Infanrix Penta and Prevenar according to a 2-4-6 months of age schedule, and received a polysaccharide challenge dose (1/5th dose of MenACWY polysaccharide vaccine co-administered with 10 µg dose of plain PRP) at 12 months of age.
+Active comparator: ActHIB Group - Subjects were primed with ActHIB co-administered with Infanrix Penta and Prevenar according to a 2-4-6 months of age schedule, and received a polysaccharide challenge dose (1/5th dose of MenACWY polysaccharide vaccine co-administered with 10 µg dose of plain PRP) at 12 months of age.

-Other interventions: Hib-MenCY-TT vaccine (MenHibrix)
+Treatment: Other: Hib-MenCY-TT vaccine (MenHibrix)

 Three doses were administered intramuscularly (IM) in left thigh at Months 0,2 and 4 respectively